thoughtworks/epirust/README.md

 This is a monorepo containing code for the EpiRust framework -

 1. engine - The main EpiRust engine, which can be run as a CLI app
-2. server - The API server that talks to the engine and serves the frontend
+2. orchestrator - WIP - Coordinator for multiple engines to run large scale simulations
 3. web - The Web UI for EpiRust

 ### Quickstart